 When you struggle with emotional and binge eating, it is often a sign that you are disconnected from your body.
-Your body becomes a battle ground and you lack a sense of safety and trust in your own skin.
+Your body becomes a battleground and you lack a sense of safety and trust in your own skin.

 Learning to embody yourself is a long journey, but will have a lasting impact on your ability to heal from emotional and binge eating.
-Embodiment is the intersection of body with the contents of who you are as a person.
+Embodiment is the intersection of the body with the contents of who you are as a person.

 · Embodiment helps you experience the body from the inside out, rather than from your mind reflecting on the body.